It might seem puzzling at first, but it’s actually not that hard to connect and power a car amp in your home.

 What is a line level (RCA) converter and how do they work?

-Shown here are two good examples of speaker level converters: a 2 channel model and a 4 channel model.
-Both take a higher voltage speaker level signal and reduce it greatly to a low voltage suitable for the amp’s input section.
+Shown here are two examples of line level/RCA speaker level converters that work well for home receiver/amp to subwoofer use.
+Both take a higher voltage speaker level signal and drop it down to a low voltage suitable for the amp’s input section.

 They’re really useful because they make it possible to connect an amplifier to a signal source that you otherwise can’t.